keras-team/keras/README.md

 Use Keras if you need a deep learning library that:

-- Allows for easy and fast prototyping (through user friendliness, modularity, and extensibility).
+- Allows for easy and fast prototyping (through user-friendliness, modularity, and extensibility).
 - Supports both convolutional networks and recurrent networks, as well as combinations of the two.
 - Runs seamlessly on CPU and GPU.